Illegal Eviction California

 Seeking Legal Recourse: How to Sue Over an Illegal Eviction California

 Illegal evictions have two main legal remedies.
-The renter can sue the landlord in civil or small claims court.
+The can sue the landlord in civil or small court.

 Second, the landlord’s eviction case can be countered with the illegal eviction.